Deploy Password-Based 802.1X Authenticated Wireless Access

 EAP, PEAP, and PEAP-MS-CHAP v2

 Extensible Authentication Protocol (EAP) extends Point-to-Point Protocol (PPP) by allowing additional authentication methods that use credential and information exchanges of arbitrary lengths.
-With EAP authentication, both the network access client and the authenticator (such as the NPS server) must support the same EAP type for successful authentication to occur.
-Windows Server 2016 includes an EAP infrastructure, supports two EAP types, and the ability to pass EAP messages to NPS servers.
+With EAP authentication, both the network access client and the authenticator (such as the NPS) must support the same EAP type for successful authentication to occur.
+Windows Server 2016 includes an EAP infrastructure, supports two EAP types, and the ability to pass EAP messages to NPSs.
 By using EAP, you can support additional authentication schemes, known as EAP types.
 The EAP types that are supported by Windows Server 2016 are:

 Transport Layer Security (TLS)